How to Install Arch Linux and Hyprland (Part 2 of 2)

 sudo pacman -S tlp

-_All laptops tend to be different.
-A more recent (not really) Thinkpad T420 I've come into possession of seems to show little difference under TLP and I'm certain that there are certain laptops that will have worse battery life with TLP.
+sudo systemctl enable --now tlpAll laptops tend to be different.
+A more recent (not really) Thinkpad T420 I've come into possession of seems to show little difference under TLP and I'm certain that there exist laptops whose battery life is worsened with TLP.

 Figuring out what works for you will just be a process of tweaking things and timing how long your battery life lasts.
-It's the process I'm doing right now with my T420. _
+It's the process I'm doing right now with my T420.

 Laptop Suspend Monitor Fix

-I however personally don't plan on using my laptop like that so I'd prefer if the attached monitor switched off when I close my laptop.
+A weird issue I've found on my laptop is that when plugged into a monitor, the system will not suspend if the lid is closed.
+I'd prefer if the attached monitor switched off when I close my laptop.

 To do this we'll need to edit a file called logind.conf